damies13/rfswarm/Doc/configuration_files_reporter.md

 #### Parent
 The parent setting defines the upper section for this section.
 The default value is TOP, i.e. the section is displayed as part of the report as the main section.
-If the section is a subsection of another section, the id of that section will appear here.
+If the section is a subsection of another section, the ID of that section will appear here.
 In this way, this section will be displayed in the report as a subsection of another section.
 ```ini
 parent = TOP
 ```